-Everybody in FSB will automatically be covered by this market-leading policy, which will give small business owners access to expert legal and technical IT security guidance on problems arising from cyber and data protection risks, along with risk management assistance, helpful guides and advice.
+Everybody in FSB is automatically be covered by this market-leading policy, which will give small business owners access to expert legal and technical IT security guidance on problems arising from cyber and data protection risks, along with risk management assistance, helpful guides and advice.

 Mike Cherry, FSB National Chairman, believes the digital economy is vital to small businesses, but that more needs to be done to tackle online fraudsters.
 “Smaller businesses have limited resources, time and expertise to deal with ever-evolving and increasing digital attacks,” he says.

 “We’re calling on Government, larger businesses, individuals and providers to take part in a joint effort to tackle cyber crime and improve business resilience.”

 However, when it comes to addressing online threats, complacency and a general ‘it won’t happen to me’ head-in-sand approach are all too prevalent, says Gary Burbidge, Chief Technology Officer at the Association of Accounting Technicians.

 “All businesses, whether large or small, are potential targets of cyber crime.
 The main risk is a failure to prepare for their systems coming under attack,” he says.

 This picture of dangerous complacency is supported by recent research.
 A study of 200 small firms, published in September, found that 86 per cent thought they were doing enough to prevent cyber security attacks, yet over half had knowingly suffered a data breach.
 Over a quarter (27 per cent) of the small firms surveyed by Juniper Research also said they felt safe from digital threats because they were ‘too small’ to be of interest to online fraudsters.